shenwei356/taxonkit/doc/docs/usage.md

   1. Input line data.
   2. Reformated lineage.
   3. (Optional) TaxIds taxons in the lineage (-t/--show-lineage-taxids)

 Ambiguous names:

   - Some TaxIds have the same complete lineage, empty result is returned by default.
 You can use the flag -a/--output-ambiguous-result to return one possible result

 Output format can be formated by flag --format, available placeholders:

+    {C}: cellular root
+    {a}: acellular root
     {r}: realm
+    {d}: domain
     {k}: superkingdom
     {K}: kingdom
     {p}: phylum